Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Setting the Stage

-Let $k$ be the length of the last rod in a train $\tau$ of length $n>0$.
-Removing that rod from $\tau$ leaves a train $\tau'$ of length $n-k$.
+Let $k$ be the last rod in a train $\tau$ of length $n>0$.
+Removing that rod from $\tau$ leaves a train $\tau'$ of length $n - \length(k)$, which we write as $n-k$.
 If $k$ is an antirod the signs of $\tau$ and $\tau'$ are opposite, otherwise they are the same.
+Then